 The researchers reviewed a database of contaminated supplements maintained by the FDA and found pharmaceuticals, like steroids, anti-depressants, and Viagra, in 746 dietary supplements between 2007 and 2016.
 More than half the products were not removed from store shelves.

 In other words, regulated pharmaceuticals that can only be prescribed by a physician are finding their way into contaminated supplements.
-Some of these drugs that are in these supplements have significant effects that need to be monitored by a physician.
-For example, a man could be told that he has a condition that contraindicates Viagra, but buys a supplement that has it.
+Some of the drugs that are in these supplements have significant effects that need to be monitored by a physician.
+For example, a man could be told that he has a condition that contraindicates Viagra but buys a supplement that has it.
 That could be very dangerous.

 Moreover, these contaminants may have significant adverse effects (many anti-depressants, for example, can raise blood sugar significantly) or have dangerous interactions with other medications.
 A recent study showed that over 23,000 emergency room visits yearly result from supplements.

 Unfortunately, although dietary supplements are regulated by the FDA, the manufacturers are not required to test the products for safety or effectiveness before going to market.
-If Big Pharma sold a drug that’s contaminated with another drug (either intentionally or unintentionally), they would face significant fines and would recall those products.
+If Big Pharma sold a drug that was contaminated with another drug (either intentionally or unintentionally), they would face significant fines and would recall those products.
 Big Supplement, on the other hand, faces little regulatory oversight and a non-existent approval process.

 The FDA provides some guidance to supplement manufacturers for safety.
 They cannot make claims that the supplement prevents or cures any disease.
-But they can make general statements that, with winks and nods, certainly implies that they do much more than they do.
-For example, a supplement can claim that it “boosts the immune system,” but it cannot say it fights an infection like the flu or colds.
+But they can make general statements that, with winks and nods, certainly imply that they do much more than they do.
+For example, a supplement can claim that it “boosts the immune system,” but it cannot say it fights an infection like the flu or cold.